Ring Car Cam review: Ring’s expertise goes on the road | CNN Underscored

 Ideally, the power cable should be tucked down, between the dashboard and the windshield, out of sight.
 And at first, that’s exactly how I had the cable routed.
 But as soon as I wedged the base of the camera’s arm between the dashboard and the windshield, the cable popped right out.
 I tried to push the cable back down, only for it to come back out.
 I eventually figured out that the pressure being put on the dashboard but the arm that’s holding the camera was causing enough separation, there wasn’t anything there to hold the cable in place.

 If this were a more permanent install, I’d most likely use some of the included adhesive clips to hold the cable in place and just deal with the cosmetic fallout.
-But even then, there’s probably a good two to three feet of excess cable that I’d have to deal with.
+But even then, there’s probably a good 2 to 3 feet of excess cable that I’d have to deal with.

 Additional monthly subscription

 But that always-on connectivity comes with an additional cost.
-More specifically, Ring Protect Go is $6 a month or $60 a year.
+More specifically, Ring Protect Go is $6 per month or $60 per year.
 If you’re already a Ring Protect subscriber, that price is in addition to your current plan.

 It’s understandable that Ring can’t take on the added expense of LTE connectivity for every Car Cam that’s installed, but subscription fatigue is real, especially when there are plenty of other great dash cams available.